dojo/docs/dojox/data/ClientFilter.rst

 .. contents::
    :depth: 2

-This is an abstract data store module for adding updateable result set functionality to an existing data store class.
+An abstract data store module for adding updateable result set functionality to an existing data store class.

 ============